Sensory Disturbances

 Causes and PathogenesisTop

-Sensory disturbances can occur separately but can also be associated with motor weakness or other neurologic signs that help identify the location of the disturbance (eg, lower motor neuron signs, such as hypotonia and loss of reflexes, suggest a peripheral nerve dysfunction; see Muscular Weakness (Paresis and Paralysis)).
-The presence of pain suggests irritation of a peripheral nerve, plexus, nerve root, or dorsal horn ganglion as the location of the sensory disturbance.
+Sensory disturbances can occur in isolation but can also be associated with motor weakness or other neurologic signs that help identify the location of the disturbance (eg, lower motor neuron signs, such as hypotonia and loss of reflexes, suggest a peripheral nerve dysfunction; see Muscular Weakness (Paresis and Paralysis)).
+The presence of pain typically suggests pathology of a peripheral nerve, plexus, nerve root, or dorsal horn ganglion.
+Brief and transient paresthesias are not suggestive of nervous system damage.

 Patterns and causes of specific types of sensory symptoms based on the location of nervous system lesions: Table 1.
-Brief and transient paresthesias are not suggestive of nervous system damage.

 DiagnosisTop

-1. History and physical examination: Determine the type and severity of sensory symptoms, location and distribution of sensory abnormalities, and circumstances in which they have occurred.
+1. History and physical examination: Determine the type and severity of sensory symptoms, distribution of sensory abnormalities, and circumstances in which they have occurred.
 The sense of touch is examined by touching the patient’s body with your finger or cotton swab.
 The sense of pain is examined with a sharp pin.
-The sense of temperature is examined with a cold and hot object.
+The sense of temperature is examined with a cold object.
 The sense of vibration is examined with a 128 Hz tuning fork.
 The sense of position is examined by moving a joint.
-When examining for sensory abnormalities, compare the symmetric parts of the body, precisely determine the boundaries of sensory abnormalities, compare them with the areas of innervation by specific peripheral nerves and with dermatomes (Figure 1), compare them with the patterns of sensory loss based on the location of the lesion (Table 1), and identify associated motor or pathognomonic signs (see Muscular Weakness (Paresis and Paralysis)).
+When examining for sensory abnormalities, compare the symmetric parts of the body, precisely determine the boundaries of sensory abnormalities, compare them with the areas of innervation by specific peripheral nerves and nerve roots (Figure 1), compare them with the patterns of sensory loss based on the location of the lesion (Table 1), and identify associated motor or pathognomonic signs (see Muscular Weakness (Paresis and Paralysis)).

 Tables and FiguresTop